DataDog/datadog-agent/docs/agent/secrets.md

 - Have **no** rights for `group` or `other`.
 - Have at least `exec` right for the owner.
 - The executable will not share any environment variables with the agent.
+- Never output sensitive information on STDERR.
+If the binary exit with a different status code than `0` the agent will log the standard error output of the executable to ease troubleshooting.

 ### Configuration